ydahal1/ydahal1/jokes.md

-Past, present, and future walked into a bar....
-It was tense.
+A termite walks into a bar and asks “Is the bar tender here?”

 [
-Wed Aug 13 00:29:43 UTC 2025
+Thu Aug 14 00:29:16 UTC 2025
  ]